SaatvikVaish/ML-Projects/Helmet Detection/Readme.md

 ## Introduction
-This project detects **helmet violations** by identifying two-wheelers where the driver is not wearing a helmet.
+This project detects **helmet violations** by identifying two-wheelers where the driver is not wearing a helmet .

 ## Technologies Used
 - **Object Detection**: YOLOv5